triradial/Freon4dsl/docs/CRC-Plan.md

 ## Jon
-- [ ] Add single event patient checklist to be displayed from the patient page and selected date.
-Use latest version of template somehow merged with template the Jon created.

 ### To-Do
+- [ ] Add toolbar to all the tabs, except Errors.
+Add legend icon for all charts, e.g., study-level chart needs legend and for it to be removed from the chart area.
+- [ ] Add a way to take notes to the patient page
-- [ ]
+- [ ] Add template management subsystem

 ### In-Progress
 - [ ] Add choice of template studies when creating a study